Christian Congregation (Pentecostal)

-The Christian Congregation is a non-denominational fellowship of assemblies with roots in the Italian Pentecostal revival in Chicago, which began in 1907.
+The Christian Congregation is an international non-denominational fellowship of assemblies with roots in the Italian Pentecostal revival in Chicago, which began in 1907.
 It can be found, for example, in Brazil, Argentina, Paraguay, the United States, Mozambique, Italy, Portugal and Ireland.
 There are approximately 3 million members, 2.5 million being in Brazil.

 History

-In 1907, several groups of italian evangelicals were brought together in Chicago.
+In 1907, several groups of Italian evangelicals were brought together in Chicago.
 Initially, they began to gather in their homes, devoid of any denomination and without any propaganda or a particular form of communication.
 Followed, encouraging pioneers like Louis Francescon, Rosina Balzano, Pietro Ottolini, Giacomo Lombardi, Lucia de Francesco Menna, Luigi Terragnoli, Umberto Garrazzi, Agostino Lencioni, Pietro Menconi, Giovanni Perrou and many others, to evangelize in the United States.
 Also abroad as in Canada, Italy, Argentina and Brazil.
 Consequently, many churches were founded in those places.
 In September 1908 Giacomo Lombardi went on a mission to Italy, where he started the movement over there.
 In 1909 Lombardi, Lucia Menna and Louis Francescon departed for Buenos Aires, evangelizing Michelangelo Menna and family in the countryside of that province.
 March 8, 1910, Louis Francescon and Giacomo Lombardi left Buenos Aires and went to São Paulo, Brazil.
 On April 18 Francescon left for Santo Antônio da Platina city and Lombardi returned to Buenos Aires.
 In order to keep fellowship and maintain an orderly progress, in April 1927, a convention of various congregations was held in Niagara Falls and the 12 Articles of Faith were adopted.

-Currently, the Christian Congregation is a multiethnic body, with the preaching of biblical christianity, sharing communion with churches of like doctrine around the globe and having sister churches in all continents.
+Currently, the Christian Congregation is a multiethnic body, with the preaching of biblical Christianity, sharing communion with churches of like doctrine around the globe and having sister churches in all continents.
 In 2003, the International Convention of Christian Congregations was celebrated, establishing common principles of ecclesiastical management, however, with no national organization prevailing over the other.